Yatoom/hyperbench/README.md

 | Global | Includes everything, but might not accurately reflect the relative performance of the uncompleted experiments.
 Especially the average loss graph might be off.                                                                                                                                                              |

 ## Concepts
-The benchmark consists of a lot of loops
+The benchmark consists of a lot of loops.
 Here is a schematic overview of how the benchmarks are performed:

 ```mermaid
   graph TD;